awilzman/awilzman.github.io/content/about.md

 # What am I doing here?

 I am mastering computational techniques to develop cutting-edge models to predict musculoskeletal injury, currently focusing on bone stress injuries.

+# What have I done so far?

+Maybe I'll just link this to a CV